AdMoR/admor.github.io/_posts/2021-06-01-Find your online clone.markdown

 This part was designed using [Fast API](https://fastapi.tiangolo.com).
 It was indeed a huge boost of productivity compared to Flask.
 I highly recommend it.

-## Results
+## Aftermath

 Results were however a bit disspointing even with a reasonbale amount of faces scrapped.
+You don't find a doppelganger of anyone with just a few pictures of a large set of celebrities.

+The face model is also a bit racist (like all ml models unfortunatelly) making it difficult to open for the public.

+And I also happened to kill my desktop gpu in the process of extracting embeddings from all the face :(.